Satyam0775/ProspectSearchAgent/README.md

   "signals": {
     "recent_hiring": true
   },
-  "source": ["Apollo", "SerpAPI"],
+  "source": ["Apollo", "BuiltWith", "SerpAPI"], "confidence": "1.00"
-  "confidence": "1.00"
 }

-⚙️ How to Run the Demo
+🧪 How to Run the Demo
-🧪 Option 1 — Test via Postman
+Option 1 — Test via Postman

-Copy your webhook test URL from n8n (e.g., https://satyam-prospectagent.app.n8n.cloud/webhook-test/...)
+Copy your n8n webhook test URL (e.g., https://satyam-prospectagent.app.n8n.cloud/webhook-test/...)

-In Postman, create a new POST request.
+In Postman, create a POST request with the above URL.

-Paste the webhook URL.

-Add the sample ICP JSON as the body.
+Paste the sample ICP JSON in the request body.

+Click Send.

-Click Send — you’ll receive the enriched company JSON as a response.
+View the enriched JSON response in Postman.

-🧪 Option 2 — Inside n8n
+Option 2 — Execute Inside n8n

 Click Execute Workflow.

-Watch nodes turn green in real-time.
+Watch each node turn green as data flows through.

-See merged and scored output in the Merge Results node.
+View the merged and scored JSON inside the Merge Results node.

 📂 Repository Structure
-bash
 ProspectSearchAgent/
 │
 ├── README.md                # Project documentation
+├── langchain_pipeline.py    # Local orchestration using LangChain
 ├── n8n_workflow.json        # Exported n8n workflow
 ├── example_output.json      # Sample run output
-└── screenshots/             # Optional demo screenshots
+└── screenshots/             # Workflow images

 💡 Design Choices

+Used LangChain for modular orchestration and logic management.

-Used n8n for orchestration to mimic agent-like automation.
+Used n8n Cloud for visual end-to-end workflow execution.

-Used Apollo.io Free API for rich company data.

-Used SerpAPI to extract job listings as a real-time hiring signal.
+Used Apollo, BuiltWith, and SerpAPI as the data sources.

-Merge Results node acts as the “intelligent agent brain” — merging, scoring, and formatting all API data.
+The Merge Results node acts as the intelligent “agent brain,” merging all sources and scoring matches.

-Final JSON output is clean and standardized for easy downstream usage.
+The output format is clean, standardized JSON, ideal for integration into dashboards or CRMs.